tatdig/TDCoin-Verify/README.md

-# prodverify - document issue and verify
+# TDCoin-Verify - document verification system
-Project aim to create a service based on TDCoin blockchain to help issue and verify whole or part of the document.
+Project aim to create a service based on TDCoin blockchain to help verify whole or part of the document.
 Document such as ...

 No more counterfeit products!